logo

 · Roatan, Honduras, and many more.

-One of the first steps in giving back to others on a cruise vacation is to determine your schedule and when and where you want to help.
-It’s quite easy to visit schools and orphanages in ports as part of your own independent shore excursions, either by getting your own driver or by working it into other plans.
-If you are taking a large group tour or ship shore excursion in a particular port, doing a community service visit there might be more difficult.
+One of the first steps in designing a cruise volunteer vacation is to determine your schedule and when and where you want to help.
+It’s quite easy to visit schools and community organizations in ports as part of your own independent shore excursions, either by getting your own driver or by working it into other plans.
+If you are taking a large group tour or ship shore excursion in a particular port, a community service visit there might be more difficult.

-After scheduling volunteer work into many of my cruise vacations, my suggestion would be to choose your ports and organizations before your visit, contact the organization in advance to determine the best times to come by on the day you are in port, and then make arrangements for transportation ahead of time if possible.
+Choose your ports and organizations before your visit, contact the organization in advance to determine the best times to come by on the day you are in port, and then make arrangements for transportation ahead of time if possible.
 For cruise ship passengers, contacting organizations in advance is critical because of the limited time available on shore.
-It’s highly likely that with a little research, you will be able to find a school, orphanage or other organization that will fit into your schedule perfectly.
+It’s likely that with a little research, you will be able to find a school, orphanage or other organization that can truly benefit from your in-kind donations and/or hours of service.

-Many orphanages request advance contact if you would like to spend time with the children and only allow visits during certain hours based on the children’s school schedules.
-Other orphanages are more flexible and encourage visitors to stay and play for as long as they would like.
-Contact the orphanage at least two weeks in advance to find out their policies, determine their current needs, and to mutually decide on a time that will work best for you and the orphanage staff.
+Many organizations request advance contact if you would like to visit only allow visits during certain hours.
+Others are more flexible and encourage visitors to stay for as long as they would like.
+Contact the organization at least three weeks in advance to find out their policies, determine their current needs, and to mutually decide on a time that will work best for you and their staff.

-In some locations, such as Jamaica and Guatemala, tour operators catering to cruise passengers offer the opportunity to visit a local school or orphanage as part of their shore excursions.
+In some locations, such as Jamaica and Guatemala, tour operators catering to cruise passengers offer the opportunity to visit a local school or community organization as part of their shore excursions.
 Many passengers have brought school supplies and other in-kind donations with them on their trips.
-See the Family Travel Network story link below for more details.
+See the Together for Good website and the Family Travel Network story link below for more details.
+Another good source of cruise voluntourism tours is Hope Floats.

 As part of my research for this article, I have been in touch with many of the cruise lines about how cruise passengers can help others while on vacation.
 Cruise line staff members pointed out that customs is an important consideration when bringing along donations on your trip.
 Here are a few recommendations that have been supplied by the cruise lines: